 But if you want to make that weed last—whether you’re a slow burner or prepping for the Apocalypse—there are a couple key tricks to keeping it tight.
 For instance, avoid too-large of containers, paper anything, or plastic baggies that get punctured easily, and aren’t particularly airtight anyway.
 So much for my hidden pantry weed.
 Sigh.

 On the flipside, glass and ceramic jars are great for weed storage for a variety of reasons.
+(Just Herb knows what's up.)
 According to Merry Jane, you can get a good seal with jars and they generally maintain proper humidity levels.
 Should you want to get super fancy, grab your mom’s vacuum sealer and zip those puppies up like a Space Bag infomercial.
-This lady knows what’s up; obviously, she feels like she’s “in a jungle” because she’s high AF on weed that’s fresh AF.

 To sum it up, keep your weed out of the sun if you want to get high.
 Sunlight degrades THC, converting it to the non-psychoactive cannabinoid, CBN #science.
 That being said, CBN contains beneficial properties of its own, and is believed to help patients with sleep, pain, inflammation, and reduced appetite, Leafly reports.
 Some dispensaries have started offering concentrated forms of CBN for those looking beyond CBD to manage their pain.
 At the end of the day, it seems weed is the wonder drug we all think it is—even when treated with more neglect than your old Tamagotchi.